andrewhamerly/flavor-saver/README.md

 - **Sign up or log in** to create a new account.
 - **Create new recipes** by filling in the title, description, ingredients, instructions, and uploading an image.
-- **Browse recipes** and use the search functionality to find recipes based on keywords or allergens.
+- **Browse recipes** and use the filter functionality to find recipes based on keywords or allergens.
 - **Save recipes** to your favorites and **like recipes** to show appreciation.

 ## API Endpoints